8 Reasons to Include Interactive Video Learning in Higher Ed Courses

 5. Role-based Learning

-Interactive video learning is a great way to provide a 360 degree perspective of a situation.
-With interactive videos, you can initiate conversations around two different scenarios, for example, you may have a lesson on industrial revolution, in this case, the students can take on roles of the ruling elite and then the working class to explain the clash in ideologies, leading to the revolution.
+Interactive video learning is a great way to provide a 360-degree perspective of a situation.
+With interactive videos, you can initiate conversations around two different scenarios, for example, you may have a lesson on the Industrial Revolution, in this case, the students can take on roles of the ruling elite and then the working class to explain the clash in ideologies, leading to the revolution.
 Such role-based learning not only brings alive history but also provides a sense of the situation and how different people react to it.

 6. Constructive Feedback